szaghi/PreForM/README.md

 Go to [Top](#top) or [Toc](#toc)
 ## <a name="main-features"></a>Main features
++ Easy-extensible: PreForM.py is just a less-than 500 lines of Python statements... no bad for a poor-cpp-preprocessor improvement;
++ simple command line interface;
-+ Support the most used `cpp` pre-processing directives:
++ support the most used `cpp` pre-processing directives:
   + conditionals:
       + operators (also nested):
         * [x] `defined MACRO` or `defined(MACRO)`;